Seasons Bringing a Fruitful Life

 For instance, I get grumpy when winter arrives because I already know what’s coming: cold temperatures and snow that will force me to go out in the frigid temperatures and shovel the driveway and sidewalk.
 I get angry just thinking about it.

-However, I am most giddy when winter egresses and spring creeps up on us because, for one, winter is over, and two, the warmer (but hopefully not hot) temps thaw out my grumpy attitude.
+However, I am most giddy when winter egresses and spring creeps up on us because, for one, winter is over, and two, the warmer (but hopefully not hot) temps thaw my grumpy attitude.

 Another thing about changing seasons is that the season before it paves the way for everything that’s supposed to happen in the new season.
 In the wintertime, the cold temperatures and, more specifically, snow can trap heat energy and insulate the ground needed for wildlife and plant life that survive under the soil during winter.
 Most plants are dormant during winter, and like bears hibernating or humans sleeping each night, they must take that time to rest and preserve energy.
 It’s a time to prepare their soft tissues for the freezing, dry weather.
 If they continued to grow during the winter actively, cold water stored in stems and leaves and trunks would freeze and cause harm.
 So during this time, plants are preparing themselves for the work they will need to do to flourish in the spring.

 This natural cycle makes me think about my life cycle: everything I’ve done in different seasons of my life has paved the way for the next season.
 When I was in school studying media communications, I had no idea I would someday be a teacher and an author.
 But different stops since then have helped me along the way.
-For instance, I was reporting and writing for a local newspaper about local black businesspersons who have started and maintained their businesses, stories about high school scholar-athletes and their accomplishments on and off the field of play, stories about local political figures, local infrastructure.
+For instance, I was reporting and writing for a local newspaper about local black businesspersons who have started and maintained their businesses, stories about high school scholar-athletes and their accomplishments on and off the field of play, stories about local political figures, and local infrastructure.
 Making these connections was key to starting my own business, teaching middle school students, and having a well-rounded view of various subjects.

 Working as a youth minister and a juvenile corrections specialist allowed me to see different facets of teen life.
 I saw teens who had committed heinous crimes and yet were capable readers, writers, and more than capable of performing mathematical problems with no problem.
-But I also saw fourteen- to seventeen-year-olds not unable to read the simplest of sentences, and this was eye-opening and mind-blowing.
+But I also saw fourteen- to seventeen-year-olds unable to read the simplest of sentences, and this was eye-opening and mind-blowing.